garrynwong/Firewall-Rules/README.md

  ### [ ]()

 <h2>Description</h2>
-Project consists of setting inbound and outbound rules in Windows Firewall.
+Project consists of inspecting netwrok traffic and setting inbound and outbound rules in Windows Firewall.
 <br />